Data Security & Access Boundaries

 if latency > self.max_latency_ms:

-raise TimeoutError("Primary transformation exceeded latency threshold")
+raise TimeoutError("Primary transformation exceeded latency budget")

 self.logger.info("primary_execution_success", latency_ms=latency)